yrammos/SubLilyPond/readme.md

 ### Installing SubLilyPond

-SubLilyPond should soon be available via [Will Bond's](http://wbond.net/) superb [Package Control](http://wbond.net/sublime_packages/package_control/package_developers).
-In the meantime, you may clone (or copy the contents of) this repository into your Sublime Text `Packages` folder:
+SubLilyPond is distributed via [Will Bond's](http://wbond.net/) superb [Package Control](http://wbond.net/sublime_packages/package_control/package_developers).
+Alternatively, you may clone (or copy the contents of) this repository into your Sublime Text packages folder:

     git clone http://github.com/yrammos/SubLilyPond.git